emqx/emqx-docs/en_US/modules/mnesia_authentication.md

 ![image-20200928141558866](./assets/auth_mnesia_6.png)

-When the client publishes, subscribes, or unsubscribes to EMQX, the access control can allow or deny the operation according to the rules set in advance in the builtin database.
+When the client publishes, subscribes, or unsubscribes to EMQX, the access control can allow or deny the operation according to the rules set in advance in the built-in database.

-The builtin database access control also supports HTTP API operations.
+The built-in database access control also supports HTTP API operations.
 For details, please see [Mnesia ACL](https://docs.emqx.io/en/broker/latest/advanced/acl-mnesia.html).